 Rolfe Kanefsky has built quite a collection of credits as a writer and director since his debut film, 1991’s There’s Nothing Out There.
 Those credits range from Sex Files: Alien Erotica to Nightmare Man and even the kid’s film Timber the Treasure Dog.
 Now he’s re-teamed with Michael and Sonny Mahal, his producers on Bus Party To Hell for Art Of The Dead.
 And while the results might not be art, it’s certainly entertaining.

 After a prologue in which art collector Douglas Winter (Richard Grieco, Clinton Road, Minutes to Midnight) loses it when his family is indifferent to his latest acquisition we jump to an art sale.
-Tess Barryman (Tara Reid, Charlie’s Farm, Trailer Park Shark) is auctioning off a familiar-looking set of paintings.
+Tess Barryman (Tara Reid, Charlie’s Farm, Attack of the Unknown) is auctioning off a familiar-looking set of paintings.
 A set of seven pieces depicting the Seven Deadly Sins by Dorian Wilde (Danny Tesla) who disappeared shortly after finishing them.

 They’re scooped up by Dylan Wilson (Lukas Hassel, Slapface) and his wife Gina (Jessica Morris, Chase, The 6th Friend).
 Almost immediately after they’re warned that the paintings are evil by former priest Father Gregory Mendale (Robert Donavan, Killer Kate, Sunset Society).
 And he should know, having had his own run-in with one of the paintings.